avidas/Octoissues/README.md

 Octoissues
 ==========

-Github issues for repo issues and commenta
+Android app to view github issues and comments given repo and owner